 At least, that's what our EVP and Site Head – Manila, Paulo Cheung says about the English proficiency of the team there.
 "A [Filipino] call center agent can make small talk with a U.S. customer about the latest fashion trend in the U.S. or a graphic artist can create a perfect color combination that is pleasing to the eyes of an American."

-Reason 2: Cultural Compatibility When You Do Business in the Philippines Is One of the Biggest Reasons to Outsource There
+Cultural Compatibility When You Do Business in the Philippines Is One of the Biggest Reasons to Outsource There

 No matter your background, you're likely to feel right at home in the Philippines.
 Before it was an independent republic and self-governing country, the Philippines passed through Spanish, American, and – briefly – Japanese control.
 Pre-colonial, indigenous Philippine culture was rich and well-traveled as well, and the result of all of this is a culture that is absolutely one-of-a-kind that simultaneously manages to feel completely familiar.